The White Stripes: Legacy

-The critical and commercial success of the White Stripes has established Jack and Meg White as key figures of both the garage rock and indie rock revival of the 2000s.
+The critical and commercial success of the White Stripes has established Jack and Meg White as key figures of both the indie rock and garage rock revival of the 2000s.
 Following the release of White Blood Cells, Daily Mirror dubbed them "the greatest band since The Sex Pistols" and Rolling Stone magazine declared "Rock is Back!" on its September 2002 cover.'
 Subsequently christened by the media as the "The" bands, the White Stripes, along with the Strokes and the Hives, are credited by NME for bringing about both a "new garage rock revolution" and a "new rock revolution".
 They were deemed "the saviours of rock 'n' roll" by Chris Smith.
 Q magazine listed the White Stripes as one of "50 Bands to See Before You Die".
 Alternative Press hailed the White Stripes and the Hives for expanding the legacy of garage rock.
+Billboard said they were one of the best bands of the period and the most consistent.
 Profiling the band in 2025, the Rock and Roll Hall of Fame wrote: "The White Stripes reimagined minimalist garage and punk rock for a new generation and brought blues into the twenty-first century. [...]
 They proved that a band could create massive, genre-defining sound with only two people, inspiring a wave of rock & roll revivalists and making a lasting mark on popular music."

 Established figures in the music industry have cited the White Stripes as an influence.
 Olivia Rodrigo is a fan of the band, calling Elephant the record she listened to most, Jack her "hero of all heroes", and Meg "one of the best drummers of our time."
 Beyoncé cited the White Stripes and Jack as influences on her 2024 album Cowboy Carter.
 Nandi Bushell said the band "moved me at 5 years old to want to play the drums and still move me today!"
 Dave Grohl of Foo Fighters and Nirvana called Meg "one of my favorite fucking drummers of all time.
 Like, nobody fucking plays the drums like that."
 Tom Morello of Rage Against the Machine said that Meg "has style and swag and personality and oomph and taste and awesomeness that's off the charts and a vibe that's untouchable".
+Wet Leg cite the band as a major influence.
 The White Stripes' songs have also been covered and sampled by several artists.
 Those who have sampled their works include Jermaine Dupri, Pitbull, Rizzle Kicks, Jurassic 5, and "Weird Al" Yankovic.
 Those who have covered their works include Grohl, Arctic Monkeys, Ryan Adams, Kelly Clarkson (accompanied by a marching band), Bob Dylan, Wanda Jackson, of Montreal, Tracey Thorn, the Flaming Lips, the Golden Filter, Bright Eyes, First Aid Kit, Bigga Haitian, and Wanda Jackson.